12978452-kai/Reasearch-Project-chatbot-2020/README.md

 ```
 After adding the configuration, the conversation data can be saved the the database.
 ## Rasa x installation for Linux
 Before install Rasa X, you should create a virtual environment through Anaconda.
-This is link for Anaconda: https://www.anaconda.com/products/individual
-Rasa X is the improvement and update of Rasa, so you need to install Rasa firstly as well as pip package.
+This is link for Anaconda: https://www.anaconda.com/products/individual .Rasa X is the improvement and update of Rasa, so you need to install Rasa firstly as well as pip package.
 ```
 pip install rasa[spacy]
 python -m spacy download en_core_web_md